 - The Investment Showcase, which gave 50 of Cascadia’s top tech Companies initiated by individual founders or entrepreneurs to search for a repeatable and scalable business model. an opportunity to pitch more than 100 local and international investors.

 - Youth Innovation Day, which brought together 1,000 high school students from all over the province to learn about future career opportunities in STEM.

 - Innovation Challenges, which gave large organizations a platform to pitch their business challenges to local and international solution providers.

 - An onsite Job Fair, which saw more than 800 job seekers meet with 14 hiring companies, including Rogers, Eventbrite, and Clio.

-- Six regional houses, which showcased how technology is driving growth and innovation across the province.
+- Six regional houses, which showcased how Science or knowledge put into practical use to solve problems or invent useful tools. is driving growth and innovation across the province.

 - A dozen side events, which included nerd nights, bootcamps, and offsite parties.

 The event also attracted some of the world’s biggest brands, including Microsoft, IBM, Fujitsu and WeWork, while also featuring some of B.C.’s fastest growing companies like Article, General Fusion, and Finn AI.